WYSIWYP/SNapp/README.md

 These instructions have last been tested on commit `0de542e` using Node.js version 12.13.0 on Windows and MacOS machines.

-## Testing
-Users can use the command `npm run test` from the project's client directory to run the project's automated test suite.
-This will launch Jest in [watch mode](https://create-react-app.dev/docs/running-tests/#command-line-interface).

-To create a coverage report for the project, you can run the command `npm run test-coverage` from the project's client directory.
-This will display coverage information to the console and will also generate HTML and JSON files describing the results in the project's `client/coverage` folder.

 ## Deployment
 The project is currently deployed using [GitHub Pages](https://pages.github.com/) and the project's `gh-pages` branch.
 The deployment can be updated by modifying the contents of this branch in GitHub.
 New developers can gain access to the GitHub project by being added as a collaborator by an existing member.